 The Battle of Spion Kop took place on top of this mountain during the Boer Wars where the Boers were victorious against British forces in 1900.

-With 1,000km of mountain to explore, the Drakensberg offers some of the greatest hiking opportunities in southern Africa.
+With 1,000km of mountain to explore, the Drakensberg offers some of the best hikes South Africa.
 Whether you're an experienced hiker or just starting out, the Drakensberg provides hikes suitable for everyone.

 There are many amazing spots to explore and unique features to see in the Drakensberg, so here are some of the most notable hikes that should be at the top of your list to climb.